Student Life: Prospective Students

 How to Request Accommodations

-The first step in applying for accommodations under the Americans with Disabilities Amendments Act is for the student with a disability to contact the Office of Disability Services (DS) for an initial consultation with the director.
+The first step in applying for accommodations under the Americans with Disabilities Amendments Act is for the student with a disability to contact Disability Services (DS) for an initial consultation with the director.
 At this time, we will review the student’s accommodation needs; go over the steps in the accommodation process, including documentation guidelines; and explain the role of Disability Services.
 A student who wishes to request accommodations for a disability will be asked to complete the Request for Accommodations Form (PDF) and submit this to the DS director as soon as possible.

 The amount and type of documentation required will depend on the individual situation and specific accommodation requests.
 Disability documentation submitted to the DS office should be current and provided by a qualified professional.
 The documentation must be written on that professional’s letterhead, be personally signed by the evaluator, and include the following: